-Spanish "pastelerias" or pastry shops are truly incredible and it seems that there is one on every corner in Spain.
-Passing by, you'll see a variety of beautiful, mouth-watering, hand-made pastries.
-Combined with the aroma as you walk by, it is hard not to step in for a closer look and taste.
-In addition to fancy pastries, there are many classic or traditional Spanish desserts, so this list contains the most beloved by Spaniards and visitors alike.
+Spanish "pastelerias" or pastry shops are fabulous.
+There are several on each block.
+As you walk by, you'll see a beautiful, mouth-watering, hand-made cakes and pastries.
+Combined with the aroma, it is hard not to take a step inside.
+In addition to fancy pastries, there are many classic or traditional Spanish desserts, so this list contains the most beloved by both Spaniards and visitors.

 Say "mantecados" to a Spaniard and watch their eyes widen as they remember the rich crumbly cookies they eat at Christmas.
 They are truly a favorite.
 And, no wonder - they are so soft, they literally melt in your mouth.
 Light, with a delicate anise flavor, words do not do them justice.
 You just have to make them to see why they are a Spanish favorite, and why no Spanish home is without "mantecados" at Christmas!